PHP-DI/ZF2-Bridge/README.md

 To use PHP-DI in your ZF2 application, you need to make the following two changes:

-In your <application root>/module/Application/config/module.config.php, find the service_manager section which looks like this:
+In your application_root/module/Application/config/module.config.php, find the service_manager section which looks like this:

 ```php